-Associate Editor of the Journal of Fluid Mechanics, published by Cambridge University Press (submit articles to me, or any of the Associate Editors, online through ScholarOne at http://mc.manuscriptcentral.com/jfm).
+Associate Editor of the Journal of Fluid Mechanics, published by Cambridge University Press.

 My present research is on the fundamental physics of convection, including the roles of potential and kinetic energy.
-I am also studying the dependence of turbulent mixing on the kind of flow, whether convection or stably stratified flow, and the dynamics of the global ocean overturning circulation.
-The latter contributes to transport of heat from low to high latitudes in the earth's climate system and sets the deep ocean stratification.
+I am also studying the dependence of turbulent mixing on the kind of flow, whether convection or stably stratified flow, and the roles of convection and mixing in the global circulation of the oceans.

 20 selected publications – Professor ROSS W. GRIFFITHS (1981 - 2013)